sassafrastech/gather-docs/_includes/faqs/technical.md

 Then there is support.
 As mentioned above, maintaining a production web application is not a trivial matter.
 (We like to say a web application is more like a dog than a hammer!)
 Heroku helps with some maintenance tasks but not all of them.

 Given all this, we'd be much happier if your dollars were going towards supporting Gather instead of Heroku!

+#### What about system backups?

+The full system is backed up nightly in the cloud.

+#### What kind of security does Gather utilize?

+Gather is a security-first application.
+We used popular, battle-tested frameworks, specifically Ruby on Rails, Devise, and Pundit, to build Gather.
+We also have extensive automated tests to prevent bugs or regressions as we continue to work on the system.
+All Gather traffic goes over a secure HTTPS connection.
+Email addresses must be confirmed to prevent account hijacking.
+We enforce intelligent password strength rules.
+The list goes on.